joaooliveira-11/feup-ltw/README.md

 - Manage the FAQ and use an answer from the FAQ to answer a ticket.
 (NOT DONE)

 Admins should be able to (they are also agents):
 - Upgrade a client to an agent or an admin.
-(NOT DONE)
+(DONE)
 - Add new departments, statuses, and other relevant entities.
 (SEMI DONE)
 - Assign agents to departments.
-(NOT DONE)
+(DONE)
 - Control the whole system.
 (NOT DONE)

+Extra features:
+- Agents can belong to more than one department.
+(DONE)
+- Notification system for messages, change ticket status.
+(DONE)
+- Agents can accept or decline a pending ticket assign request.
+(DONE)

 Some suggested additional requirements.
 These requirements are a way of making sure each project is unique.
 You do not have to implement all of these:
 - Tickets can have documents attached to them (both by clients and agents).